DIG-Kaust/MLgeoscience/docs/lectures/02_prob.md

 A large body of literature exists in the context of telecommunications, where it is necessary to study how to transmit signals for a discrete alphabet over a noisy channel.
 More specifically, a code must be designed so to allow sending the least amount of bits for the most amount of useful information.
-Extension of such theory to continous variables is also available and more commonly used in the context of ML systems.
+Extension of such theory to continuous variables is also available and more commonly used in the context of ML systems.

 **Self-information**: a measure of information in such a way that likely events have low information content, less